johnpenny/sdr.rtl_power.quicklook/README.md

 A tool to render rtl_power CSV files as a canvas image.
 You can view the scan image, zoom into it, use a detail loupe to view a section of the scan, and use a pixel selector to view the data in individual readings.

 ### Features:
-- [x] Drop a file to render
+- [x] Drop a file into a config box to render, or click a config box to select a file from disk
-- [x] Multiple configs with a simple drop based UI
 - [x] Change the floor and ceil rendering values to pinpoint a dB value (must click rerender when changed)
 - [x] Custom configs in a simple editable format via a configs file
 - [x] Customisable rendering colours (via configs file)